evamh/ACNH-NPC-Generator/README.md

 ![convolutional autoencoder 2](https://git.arts.ac.uk/storage/user/650/files/4b8c7453-8468-4d37-a074-15489af0fac7)

 The overall forms are a lot more defined, and it is easy to distinguish between the different animals.
 However, after discussing with the coding 3 team, I realised that the latent space is actually quite large and so is not compressed enough to generalise to new images.
-The input images were of the shape (None, 640, 400, 4) and only get compressed to (None, 80, 50, 8).
+The input images were of the shape (None, 640, 400, 4) and the latent space is (None, 80, 50, 8).

 <img src="https://git.arts.ac.uk/storage/user/650/files/9d3e8334-f5be-4ca4-aa0b-a5d61aaac6ed" width="45%">